StrikingLoo/strikingloo.github.io/wiki/early-modern-england.md

 ## Puritans and Arminians (Lecture 18)

+The Puritans were the 'hotter sort of Protestant', usually opposing episcopality or centralization of the church and advocating for a decentralized, bottom-up religion where people would gather and discuss scripture directly.

+The Arminians defended a more centralized and traditional way of Protestantism, with an emphasis in the Sacraments as opposed to rigorous interpretation of scripture, giving for instance the communion a bigger importance (albeit without transubstantiation, of course).
+They would have remained an obscure sect were it not because Charles I decided to join them.
+They were seen as a return to _popery and absolutism_ by their opponents, including Puritans, and they slowly but surely overtook England's religious institutions, as Charles I used his power to appoint them as bishops, ending with the appointment of the Bishop of Westminster himself.

 ## Crown and Political Nation, 1604-1640 (Lecture 19)

 James I started his reign with an optimistic welcome and a well formed consensus.
 Though there were pressures between the hereditary privilage of Parliament and the will of the monarch, they were not exceeding of what was typical for the system.